shirnschall/Bruteforce/README.md

 ### getGuess()

 Once called the getGuess function will continue to guess new strings/words until you manually interrupt it.
-If you want to you can easily change the algorithm to stop after a certain length of word.
+If you want to, you can easily change the algorithm to stop after a certain length of word.
 How to do this is documented in the bruteforce.cpp file.
 If you want the algorithm to start with a certain word/length, you would have to change the initialisation of the guess[] array.